 This morning, the driver of an SUV died when his vehicle collided with a semi-trailer on Industrial Boulevard in Minneapolis, Minnesota.
 No additional information was provided at the time this was written.

 A Chevy Silverado was northbound on Highway 56 when the driver attempted to pass another vehicle and hit a southbound Ford Focus head-on, according to the Minnesota State Patrol.
 The driver of the Ford Focus, Severt Fiksen, was tragically killed.
-The crash happened on November 15, 2016, on Highway 56 (710th Street), just north of Hayfield, Minnesota.
+The crash happened on Highway 56 (710th Street), just north of Hayfield, Minnesota.

 A recent head-on collision between two semi-tractor trucks in Minnesota tragically killed both drivers.
 The crash happened on I-90 when a Kenworth semi-tractor traveling eastbound crossed the median and entered the westbound lane of traffic, where it collided head-on with a Freightliner semi, killing the driver of that vehicle.

 A Kenworth semi was traveling eastbound on I-90 as a Freightliner semi was traveling westbound.
 The Kenworth crossed the median and entered the westbound lane of traffic, where it collided head-on with the Freightliner, causing the tragic loss of the 37-year-old driver from Roseville, Minnesota, who was driving the Freightliner.